swails/blog/docs/software-development-architecture/main.md

 GitHub and GitLab both provide issue trackers as part of a source code repository.
 While less flexible than dedicated solutions, they can satisfy this role for early-stage development.

 When a more comprehensive solution is required, the only issue tracker I've used that I would recommend is Jira.
-Other popular options I've not tried before include Asana and Trello.
-There are *many* others.
+Other popular options I've not tried before include Asana and Trello, but there are *many* others.

 ## Wiki